TheLartians/Format.cmake/README.md

 ## About

-Format.cmake adds six additional targets to your CMake project.
+Format.cmake adds three additional targets to your CMake project.

-- `format` Shows which files are affected by clang-format
+- `format` Shows which files are affected by the format tools
-- `check-format` Errors if files are affected by clang-format (for CI integration)
+- `check-format` Errors if files are affected by the format tools (for CI integration)
-- `fix-format` Applies clang-format to all affected files
+- `fix-format` Applies the format tools to all affected files

-For cmake-format, just prepend `cmake-` to `format`, like `fix-cmake-format`.

 To run the targets, invoke CMake with `cmake --build <build directory> --target <target name>`.

+To enable formatting CMake files, invoke CMake with `cmake <source directory> -DFORMAT_CHECK_CMAKE=ON`.

 ## Demo